odicforcesounds/The-Challenge/docs/Tao/Yang/0/Fantasy/Music/Albums/Only_Tributes.md

 10. Vital Manipulation - Become Mad 17:58
 11. Parallel Wish - The Mirror 06:37

-- This Album is for Sell at [Bandcamp](https://odicforcesounds.bandcamp.com/album/only-tributes) for 3 Euros only.

 - Read Album Description in Github [here](../../Dreams/Descriptions/Only_Tributes.md) without links.